Package ProbBreed

 The first step is to fit a multi-environment Bayesian model using the bayes_met function.
 This function has a set of predefined models that are used to run Bayesian analyses using rstan.
 There are some important details that needs to be stressed:

-1- Currently, the function has twelve options of models (Figure 1).
+1- Currently, the function has nine options of models (Figure 1).

 Figure 1: Options to declare replications and/or blocks (repl), years (year) and regions (reg) effects in the bayes_met function.
-Users must substitute Repl, Block, Year, and Region with the name of the column that contains the information about replicates, block nested in replicates (if applicable), year (if available) and region (if available).
+Users must substitute Repl, Block, Year, and Region by the name of the column that contains the information of replicates, blocks (if applicable), year (if available) and region (if available).
 RCDB and IBD are acronyms for randomized complete block design and incomplete block design, respectively.
+A model using only adjusted means can only be fitted with reg = NULL and year = NULL

-These models differ according to the considered information: only from locations, locations and years, environments (location-year combinations) and breeding regions, and locations, years and breeding regions.
+These models differ according to the considered information: only locations, locations and years, locations and breeding regions, and locations, years and breeding regions.
 Should you consider an “environment” as a combination of environmental factors (for instance, location and planting dates within location), this information must be in the loc argument.
 All models will have gen and loc.
 If you want to consider the effect of regions (or mega-environment) and/or time factors (for instance, years or harvests), then reg and year must represent the column that contains the information on these effects.
 Otherwise, these arguments are set to NULL.
 You may control the experimental design effects in the repl argument.
 If repl = NULL, bayes_met will assume that you are entering with adjusted means of each environment, i.e., data without replicates.
 If you have data from trials laid out in randomized complete blocks, repl = 'Replicate'.
 Finally, if the multi-environment trials were laid out in incomplete blocks design, repl = c('Replicate', 'Block').
+By default, when repl = NULL, reg and year must also be NULL.

 2- You may change the number of iterations, chains, and cores.
 This will vary according to the data and the processing capacity of your machine.
 The default is set 2000 iterations (including warm-up), 2 cores and 4 chains.
 Be aware that the more iterations and chains, the longer the computation time.
 At the same time, results are likely more reliable, and mixing/convergence issues will diminish.
 By default, if more than one core is set, the function runs one chain per core.
 The number of cores depends on the processing capacity of your machine.
 Choose wisely.

 4- You can choose between a model with homogeneous or heterogeneous residual variances using res.het = FALSE and res.het = TRUE, respectively.
-When res.het = TRUE, there will be a variance for each location.
+When res.het = TRUE, there will be a variance for each location (or environment).
+By default, when repl = NULL, res.het must be TRUE.

 The hyperpriors are set as follows: \[ S^{[x]} \sim HalfCauchy(0, \phi) \] where \(\phi\) is the known global hyperparameter defined such as \(\phi = max(y) \times 10\).
 By doing this, we restrain the hyperparameter to be finite and allow the model to take full advantage of the data to infer the posterior distribution since it provide weakly informative prior distributions, avoiding subjectivity that can possibly hamper the results.
 The half-Cauchy distribution was used to guarantee that variance components will not be negative.